jbetancur/react-data-table-component/README.md

 ##### Overidding Styling using css-in-js

 For more advanced use cases you can override or replace the default styling using the `customStyles` prop and passing in css-in-js.
 Internally, this just deep merges your customStyles with the default styling.
-Disclaimer: you're on your own here since you will have the power to not only cusotmize but break RDT.
+Disclaimer: you're on your own here since you will have the power to not only customize but break RDT.
 This is the sky's the limit escape hatch feature.

 Let's apply a simple `customStyles` to override the default row height and change the cell padding: